Fee payment deadline is today, May 21. More

 How do I know what room I am teaching in and what equipment it has?

-You can look up your room assignment by consulting the course listing for the upcoming semester (rooms are not assigned until near the start of the semester).
+Look up your room assignment via Cougarweb or on the course schedule for the current semester (some rooms are assigned just before the semester).
 You can preview most of the Columbus, Delaware and regional center classrooms through a preview site maintained by media services

 How do I make copies of materials for class?